bpfb/aiml-workshop/docs/source/lab-aws-kmeans-mnist.rst

    .. image:: img/sagemaker.examples.png

 #.
-In the section *SageMaker Python SDK* select the notebook "kmeans_mnist.ipynb"
+In the section *SageMaker Python SDK* select the notebook "kmeans_mnist.ipynb" and click "Use".
+This will create a copy in your notebook instance.

    .. image:: img/sagemaker.kmeans_mnist.png